farhanjutt23/Campus.x_pythonBasics/README.md

 Learn Python on Campus.x Platform
 Campus.x offers an excellent platform to learn Python, catering to beginners and experienced programmers alike.
-With a structured curriculum, engaging content, and practical exercises, Campus.x makes mastering Python both accessible and enjoyable.
+With a structured curriculum, engaging content, and practical exercises, Campus.x makes mastering Python both accessible and enjoyable. so this is the my file in this